Uniswap/org-v1/src/pages/docs/v2/10-API/03-queries.md

 ### ETH Price

-You can use the Bundle entity to query current USD price of ETH in Uniswap based on a weighted average of stablecoins.
+You can use the Bundle entity to query current USD price of ETH in the Uniswap protocol based on a weighted average of stablecoins.

 ```
 {